Prehistoric Cyprus: Iron Age

 In the ensuing Early Iron Age Cyprus becomes predominantly Greek.
 Pottery shapes and decoration show a marked Aegean inspiration although Oriental ideas creep in from time to time.
-Pottery types also appear from other Mediterranean cultures as evidenced from in archaeological recovery on Cyprus of pottery from Cydonia, a powerful urban center of ancient Crete.
+Pottery types also appear from other Mediterranean cultures as evidenced from the recovery on Cyprus of pottery from Cydonia, a powerful urban center of ancient Crete.
 New burial customs with rock-cut chamber tombs having a long "dromos" (a ramp leading gradually towards the entrance) along with new religious beliefs speak in favour of the arrival of people from the Aegean.
-The same view is supported by the introduction of the safety pin that denotes a new fashion in dressing and also by a name scratched on a bronze skewer from Paphos and dating between 1050–950 BC.
+The same view is supported by the introduction of the safety pin that denotes a new fashion in dressing and also by a name scratched on a bronze skewer from Paphos and dating between 1050 and 950 BC.

-Foundations myths documented by classical authors connect the foundation of numerous Cypriot towns with immigrant Greek heroes in the wake of the Trojan war.
+Foundations myths documented by classical authors connect the foundation of numerous Cypriot towns with immigrant Greek heroes in the wake of the Trojan War.
 For example, Teucer, the brother of Aias was supposed to have founded Salamis, and the Arcadian Agapenor of Tegea to have replaced the native ruler Kinyras and to have founded Paphos.
-Some scholars see this a memory of a Greek colonisation already in the 11th century.
+Some scholars see this as a memory of Greek colonisation already in the 11th century.
 In the 11th-century tomb 49 from Palaepaphos-Skales three bronze obeloi with inscriptions in Cypriot syllabic script have been found, one of which bears the name of Opheltas.
-This is the first indication of Greek language use on the island, although it is written in the Cypriot syllabary that remained in use down to the 3rd century BC.
+This is the first indication of Greek language use on the island, although it is written in the Cypriot syllabary that remained in use until the 3rd century BC.

 Cremation as a burial rite is seen as a Greek introduction as well.
 The first cremation burial in Bronze vessels has been found at Kourion-Kaloriziki, tomb 40, dated to the first half of the 11th century (LCIIIB).
-The shaft grave contained two bronze rod tripod stands, the remains of a shield, and a golden sceptre as well.
-Formerly seen as the Royal grave of first Argive founders of Kourion, it is now interpreted as the tomb of a native Cypriote or a Phoenician prince.
+The shaft grave contained two bronze rod tripod stands, the remains of a shield, and a golden sceptre.
+Formerly seen as the royal grave of first Argive founders of Kourion, it is now interpreted as the tomb of a native Cypriote or a Phoenician prince.
 The cloisonné enamelling of the sceptre head with the two falcons surmounting it has no parallels in the Aegean, but shows a strong Egyptian influence.